Why Poor Airflow Causes Moisture Problems

 When airflow problems contribute to moisture accumulation inside building materials, the issue should be treated as part of a larger home moisture-control problem.
 In these cases, improving airflow may help, but the affected materials may also need drying, monitoring, or professional evaluation.

 If airflow problems are widespread or moisture continues after basic improvements, the next step is usually a more complete airflow and moisture assessment.
-The guidance in how to improve HVAC airflow can help identify practical next steps without jumping immediately to unnecessary repairs.
+The guidance on improving HVAC airflow can help identify practical next steps without jumping immediately to unnecessary repairs.

 Can poor airflow cause moisture problems without a leak?